yuburoll/PISIC/documents/buildGuide.md

 - the corner screws of fourth row are enforced, so they also have different plate design.

-This documents is translated by generative AI, so there can be some misleading texts.
+This documents are translated by generative AI, so there can be some misleading texts.

 ### Additional Resources
 [**Soldering Tips**](solderingTip.md)